Kunull/Writeups/docs/Pwn College/Building a Web Server.md

 1. `status`: Status of the process' exit.
 0 - for success / OK, 1 - non success / error.

+Let's look at how everything would be set up.

 | Register | Argument | Value |
 |:-:|:-:|:-:|
 | rax | syscall id | 0x3c |